paulveillard/cybersecurity-gcp/gcp-network-design.md

 ### 6.2.4 A Basic Cross-Region VPC Network

+Example of  A host project with a Shared VPC network provides internal connectivity for two service projects, while a standalone project doesn't use Shared VPC (click to enlarge).

 ### 6.2.5 Legacy Networks
 ### 6.2.6 Listing Networks
 ### 6.2.5 Projects and VPC Relationship